'It's not just the frame that's important but everything that comes with it too.'

 You may have some concerns as to what happens if the glass lenses crack or break from an unplanned incident.
 Luckily for us, technological advancements in the glass hardening process mean the risk of smashing glass lenses is extremely low.
-But if you’re still concerned, worry not because we are committed to replacing and recycling any lenses that fall victim to being dropped and broken at no extra cost to you.* Read on below to see our thought process and how we came to deciding what lenses we'd be using from now on.
+But if you’re still concerned, worry not because we are committed to replacing and recycling any lenses that fall victim to being dropped and broken*.
+Read on below to see our thought process and how we came to deciding what lenses we'd be using from now on.

-*This is exclusively for all purchases MONC sunglasses frames with mineral glass lenses and no prescription.
+*This is exclusively for all purchases MONC sunglasses frames with mineral glass lenses and no prescription - costs may apply.